HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

-* Rolf Poulsen.
-Hedge Funds Don't Hedge - And 50-Odd Other Odd Things in Finance.
-Wilmott Magazine.
+* Rolf Poulsen. __Hedge Funds Don't Hedge - And 50-Odd Other Odd Things in Finance__.
+In _Wilmott Magazine_.
 March 2016.

-* Simon Ellersgaard Nielsen, Martin Jönsson, and Rolf Poulsen.
-The Fundamental Theorem of Derivative Trading: Exposition, Extension, and Experiments.
-Quantitative Finance.
+* Simon Ellersgaard Nielsen, Martin Jönsson, and Rolf Poulsen. __The Fundamental Theorem of Derivative Trading: Exposition, Extension, and Experiments__.
+In _Quantitative Finance_.
 February 2016.

 * Michael Hanke, Rolf Poulsen, and Alex Weissensteiner. __Where would the EUR/CHF exchange rate be without the SNB's minimum exchange rate policy?__ In _Journal of Futures Markets_.
 Volume 35(12), pp 1103–1116, December 2015.